Most Amazon brand building advice stops at "enroll in Brand Registry." That gets you tools, not a brand.

 - Email sequences via Amazon's Buyer-Seller Messaging that ask for feedback at the right time in the customer lifecycle

 Focus instead on product quality and post-purchase experience.
 The best review strategy is a product that works and a customer experience that exceeds expectations.
-For more, read our Amazon product reviews guide.
+Read more in our Amazon product reviews guide.

 If you are getting negative reviews, read them.
 They are free customer research.
 If the same objection shows up in multiple reviews, fix the product or fix the content so shoppers know what to expect before they buy.